na6an/SDCND/T2-P5/README.md

 I started from the base code of MPC quiz provided here:
 [https://github.com/udacity/CarND-MPC-Quizzes](https://github.com/udacity/CarND-MPC-Quizzes)

-Once latency was implemented, it worked fine regardless of different combination of parameter values,
-whether it was 5 & 0.5, 10 & 0.01 or 25 & 0.05 as long as it was not too extreme.
+Too few N (less than 5) tends to fail to fit to the model,
+on the other hand large N slows down the simulation and overextend predicted waypoints.
+Lower dt usually is better, but it determines how much prediction ahead to calculate require higher N.
-In this repo, 25 & 0.05 is used.
+In this repo, 10 & 0.1 is used.
 Of course, these values are dependent on the speed of vehicle.

 ## Polynomial Fitting and MPC Preprocessing
 Polynomial was fitted to 3rd order to reflect the curve as follows.